gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 $$

 The above equation shows the modified computation of the Query-Key Product matrix.
-Notice that the additional term $b_{\phi(v_i, v_j)}$  is a learnable scalar value and acts like a bias term.
+Notice that the additional term $$b_{\phi(v_i, v_j)}$$  is a learnable scalar value and acts like a bias term.
 Since this strucutral information is independent of which layer of our model is using it, we share this value across all layers.

 The benefits of using such an encoding are:
 1. Our receptive field is effectively increased, as we are no longer limited to the information from our neighbours, as what happens in conventional message-passing networks.